 Provincial requirements are included within the Health Professions Act Bylaws – Schedule F – Part 5 – Dispensing Drugs for the Purposes of Medical Assistance in Dying – Standards, Limits and Conditions.

 It is important to note that under the amended Pharmacists Regulation, non-compliance to the Health Professions Act Bylaws Schedule F, Part 5 – Dispensing Drugs for the Purposes of Medical Assistance in Dying is considered a provincial offence.

-British Columbia Medical Assistance in Dying Prescription
+Canada’s New Medical Assistance in Dying (MAiD) Law

 All registrants should be aware that it is still a criminal offense to counsel a person to commit suicide.
 All registrants should ensure that they do not, and cannot be seen to be, advising any person to commit suicide.